cngsc/RAFL/DEMO/README.md

 ### nd2totif.py
 To aid analysis of raw image data obtained using a Nikon microscope with file extension .nd2, `nd2totif.py` code can be run from the command line to split each .nd2 file into the 5 flurophore channels and save each channel for each image as a .tif into a 'convertedtifs' folder.
 For this, the .nd2 images should be in a folder titled 'raw_images'.
 See demo for more details.
 Depending on the microscope used, the number of channels will differ.

-For the demo set, images were taken with the Nikon A1R cnfocal microscope with laser settings:
+For the demo set, images were taken with the Nikon A1R confocal microscope with laser settings:
 405-nm violet laser, 488-nm blue laser, 561-nm green laser and 639-nm red laser
 w1: DAPI w2: GFP, w3: RFP, w4: CY5, w5: TD